 Travel workout: Fitness tips for business travelers

-When you're traveling for work, you can stick to your fitness routine.
-Use these simple travel workout tips to maintain your fitness program.By Mayo Clinic Staff
+When you're traveling for work, it can be tough to stick to a fitness routine.
+Use these tips to maintain your fitness program.By Mayo Clinic Staff

 If work keeps you frequently away from home, it can be challenging to maintain your fitness program.
 Travel time and meetings might leave little room in your schedule for exercise.
 But dedication and planning can help you stay in shape — and ease the stress that work travel can cause.
 Consider these travel workout tips.